elpres — electronic presentations

 Sometimes it is desirable to prepare two or more consecutive slides with the same page number independent of the overlays package (“manual overlays slides”).
 Therefore, the page number of the current slide can be set to the page number of the previous slide/page with the command \pagenrconst.

-<< < > >> ← → [n]
+< > [n]

-These commands ( << : jump to the first page, < : go to the previous page, > : go to the next page, >> : jump to the last page, ←: go back in history, →: go forward in history, [n]: prompt for a page number) work with Adobe Acrobat Reader (Windows), and (with the exception of , and [n]) with evince (Linux).
-Some of these functions also work in presentation-mode of the "internal" PDF-viewer in recent versions of the Firefox-browser (Linux, Windows).
+These commands (: jump to the first page, <: go to the previous page, >: go to the next page, : jump to the last page, : go back in history, : go forward in history, [n]: prompt for a page number) work with Adobe Acrobat Reader (Windows), and with Okular (Linux).
+Some of these functions also work in presentation-mode of the “internal” PDF-viewer in recent versions of the Firefox-browser (Linux, Windows).

-4.6 Run multimedia content from a presentation
+4.6 Add multimedia content to a presentation

-In this section inclusion of video and audio files into a presentation will be described.
-With the \auvimm{}{} command described below you will be able to lauch an external application for playing the video or audio file.
-This will work in many situations for video and audio files on Windows (Adobe Acrobat) and Linux (e. g. using evince and ) systems in fullscreen mode.
-Under certain conditions it is possible to define a "poster area" on a slide and the pdf viewer starts (after clicking with the mouse pointer into this area) the presentation of the video within this frame.
-The advantage of this technique is that it avoids that window with the external application is started.
+This section describes inclusion of (links to) video and audio files in a presentation.
+With the \auvimm{}{} command described below it is possible to lauch an external application for playing the video or audio file.
+This will work in many situations for video and audio files on Windows (Adobe Acrobat) and Linux (e. g. using evince ) systems in fullscreen mode.
+Under certain conditions it is possible to define a “poster area” on a slide and the pdf viewer starts (after clicking with the mouse pointer into this area) the presentation of the video within this frame.
+The advantage of this technique is that it avoids starting a window with the external application.
 On Linux systems the pdfpc viewer allows this, a detailed description is shown below.
-In both sitauations, however, the multimedia file is not incorprated into the pdf-file and must be available on the computer at the time of the presentation, ideally in the same directory as the .pdf-file.
+In both situations, however, the multimedia file is not incorprated into the pdf-file and must be available on the computer at the time of the presentation, ideally in the same directory as the .pdf-file.

-The command \auvimm{text}{media-file} inserts text with a link ("poster"), which allows to start the external default application for an audio or video media file (media-file).
-This worked flawlessly on the computers of the author of this manual with Adobe Acrobat Reader (Windows) and with evince (Linux).10 An example for using this command:
+The command \auvimm{text}{media-file} inserts text with a link (“poster”), which allows to start the external default application for an audio or video media file (media-file).
+This worked flawlessly on the computers of the author of this manual with Adobe Acrobat Reader (Windows) and with evince (Linux).13 An example for using this command:

 \auvimm{[sound-file]}{./audiofile.mp3}